Mai Mai Miracle: Awards and nominations

 The film was nominated for the 4th Asia Pacific Screen Award for Best Animated Feature Film.
-Mai Mai Miracle won the 2010 Audience Award for the Best Animated Feature for adults at Anima, the Brussels Animation Film Festival.
+Mai Mai Miracle won the 2010 Audience Award for the Best Animated Feature for adults at Anima, the Brussels International Animation Film Festival.
 It won the BETV Award for Best Animated Feature at the same festival.
 It won the Best Animated Feature Film award in the Jury Prize categories at the Fantasia Film Festival in Montréal, Canada.
 It also won the Excellence Award for animation in the 14th Japan Media Arts Festival.